 Whether you’re leading a big conference call or having a one-on-one conversation, when you need follow-up action, recapping is important.
 Discuss the issues at hand, then invite any questions so your team or audience knows they can feel safe asking for clarification, says communication expert Cheri Torres, co-author of Conversations Worth Having: Using Appreciative Inquiry to Fuel Productive and Meaningful Engagement.
 “Sometimes, people need more detail or a broader context,” she adds.

 Watch for facial expressions, voice tone, or body language—they’re very telling.
 You may find important clues about the clarity of your communication.
-If your audience members are looking around or shifting in their seats or if the tone of someone’s voice on a call sounds frustrated, you may need to adapt what you’re saying to be clearer and ensure you’re being understood.
+In other words, if your audience members look around or shift in their seats, you may need to adapt your message or its delivery.